Spring Boot microservices guide

 </dependencies>

-The important point is not importing everything.
+Do not import everything.
 The platform is modular.
 Start with the small set of modules your service needs, but keep versions aligned through the BOM whenever possible.

 Application entry point